What Are Casement Windows?

 Unobstructed Views

-The first thing you notice about casement windows is the unobstructed view of the outdoors.
-It doesn’t matter what the view is, casement windows just catch your eye.
+The first thing you notice about casements is the unobstructed view of the outdoors.
+It doesn’t matter what the view is; casements just catch your eye.
 If you’ve ever been in a home with a full wall of casement windows, you know what we mean.

-With single and double-hung windows the sash of the two windows meets in the middle forming a horizontal line.
+With single and double-hung windows, the sash of the two windows meets in the middle, forming a horizontal line.
 The horizontal line breaks the outside view into two pieces, top and bottom.
-Casement windows, on the other hand, are typically a full piece of glass with no break in the middle.
-Of course, there are exceptions where people have installed grilles or blinds in their casement windows.
-But typically, in Colorado you’ll see full panes of glass that offer a large view that brings the outdoors inside and makes the room feel that much bigger.
+Casements, on the other hand, are typically a full piece of glass with no break in the middle.
+Of course, there are exceptions where people have installed grilles or blinds in their casements.
+But typically, in Colorado, you’ll see full panes of glass that offer a large view that brings the outdoors inside and makes the room feel that much bigger.

 Fresh Air

-If you love fresh air, casement windows can’t be beat.
-One of their great advantages is the ability to direct air flow into your home.
+If you love fresh air, casements can’t be beat.
+One of their great advantages is the ability to direct airflow into your home.
 If you love a cool breeze and the prevailing winds don’t currently bring the breeze into your home, choose a casement window that opens away from the prevailing breeze to guide it into your home.
-For instance, if your home faces east and winds come from the west, choose a casement window that is hinged on the east side capturing the west wind.
-The open window will redirect the airflow and bring the fresh air into your home.
+For instance, if your home faces east and winds come from the west, choose a casement window with hinges on the east side capturing the west wind.
+The open window will redirect the airflow and bring fresh air into your home.

 Security

 Another advantage of casement windows is security.
-Casement windows are considered the most secure due to their unique locking mechanism.
-They feature hook-shaped locks that embed directly into the frame, making them difficult to pry open from the outside.
+People consider casement windows to be the most secure due to their unique locking mechanism.
+They feature hook-shaped locks that embed directly into the frame, making it difficult for them to pry open from the outside.
 Additionally, the crank of casement windows has a limiter in the gear mechanism that will stop the window from opening past the position where you left it.
-This prevents them from being opened further from the outside without breaking the window altogether, whereas a single, or double-hung window that is left open the slightest bit can be lifted further to gain entry.
+This prevents them from opening further from the outside without breaking the window altogether.
+A single, or double-hung window that is left open the slightest bit can be lifted further to gain entry.

 Energy Efficiency

-When it comes to windows, casement windows are the energy-efficient choice for homeowners seeking both style and sustainability.
-Unlike traditional windows, casement windows come with a seal that’s air-tight when closed, drastically reducing the risk of energy leaks.
+When it comes to windows, casements are the energy-efficient choice for homeowners seeking both style and sustainability.
+Unlike traditional windows, casements come with a seal that’s air-tight when closed, drastically reducing the risk of energy leaks.
 This design makes casement windows incredibly energy-efficient, ensuring your home stays warm in the winter and cool in the summer without overworking your HVAC system.
 Better energy efficiency means lower utility bills and a smaller carbon footprint—a win-win for both you and the planet.

 Energy Conservation

 In addition to being energy efficient, casement windows also aid in energy conservation.
-When you use casement windows in your home natural light is maximized, reducing the need for artificial lighting.
+When you use casement windows in your home natural light is maximized, and the need for artificial lighting is reduced.
 And when the breeze is just right, you can swing the window open for optimal ventilation reducing the need for air conditioning.

 Types of Casement Windows